-You need to install Debian Wheezy (v7) 64-bit on the server.
+You need to install Debian Wheezy (7.x) 64-bit on the server.
 A basic installation without any additional task selection (like Desktop System, Web Server etc.) is sufficient.

-Sipwise recommends using the Netinstall ISO (md5sum) as installation medium.
+Sipwise recommends using the latest Netinstall ISO as installation medium.

 If you use other kinds of installation media (e.g. provided by your hosting provider), prepare for some issues that might come up during installation.
 For example, you might be forced to manually resolve package dependencies in order to install the sip:provider CE.
 Therefore, it is HIGHLY RECOMMENDED to use a clean Debian installation to simplify the installation process.